google-dorks-mini

 * Login and password

-Web application cracking may reveal big amount of users’ sensitive data.
+Web application cracking may reveal a lot of users’ sensitive data.
 The request filetype:txt “login” “password” will allow you to find files with usernames and passwords.
-Likewise, you can check whether your email or any account has been hacked.
-Just make a request filetype:txt “user_name_or_email”.
+Likewise, you can check whether your email or any account has been hacked using queries for email such as filetype:txt “user_name_or_email”.

-The combinations of keywords and search strings used to detect confidential information are commonly named Google Dorks.
+The combinations of keywords and search strings used to detect confidential information are commonly named Google Dorks and are often perceived as a “google secret” by those unfamiliar with advanced search techniques.

 Google has collected them in the public Google Hacking Database.
 Now any company representative, whether CEO, a developer or a webmaster, may learn about what type of sensitive data was detected with this or that query.
-All dorks are broken down by categories to make the search more comfortable.
+All dorks are broken down by categories to make the search more comfortable, including exposed files, credentials, location-related data, and connected systems.

 Google Dorks leaving mark in the history of hacking

-Finally, learn about the cases of how Google Dorks helped the attackers to get access to sensitive but poorly protected information:
+Finally, learn about the cases of how Google Dorks helped the attackers to get access to sensitive but poorly protected information that clearly demonstrate the practical advantage of this technique for uncovering exposed data:

 #1.
 Leakage of confidential documents on the bank’s website